Waverly Hills Sanatorium

 The Waverly Hills Sanatorium is a former sanatorium located in the Waverly Hills neighborhood of Louisville, Kentucky.

-In the early 1900s, Jefferson County was ravaged by an outbreak of tuberculosis - known as the "White Plague" - which prompted the construction of a new hospital.
-The Sanatorium opened in 1910 as a two-story facility able to accommodate between 40 and 50 tuberculosis patients.
+In the early 1900s, Jefferson County was ravaged by an outbreak of tuberculosis – known as the "White Plague" – which prompted the construction of a new hospital.

+The sanatorium opened in 1910 as a two-story facility able to accommodate between 40 and 50 tuberculosis patients.
+As the number of tuberculosis patients increased, a larger five-story facility was constructed and opened in 1926.

 The hospital closed in 1961, due to the success of antibiotic drug streptomycin in lowering the needs for such a facility.
 At some point, plans were made to turn the abandoned hospital into a hotel, but this is no longer the case.

+Currently, tours of the ex-hospital are conducted within the building.
+It is marketed as a haunted hospital.

 History

 The land that is known today as "Waverly Hill" was purchased by Major Thomas H. Hays in 1883 as the Hays family home.
 Since the new home was far away from any existing schools, Mr. Hays decided to open a local school for his daughters to attend.

 He started a one-room schoolhouse on Pages Lane and hired Lizzie Lee Harris as the teacher.
 Due to Miss Harris' fondness for Walter Scott's Waverley novels, she named the schoolhouse Waverley School.
 Major Hays liked the peaceful-sounding name, so he named his property Waverley Hill.

 The Board of Tuberculosis Hospital kept the name when they bought the land and opened the sanatorium.
 It is not known exactly when the spelling changed to exclude the second "e" and became Waverly Hills.
 However, the spelling fluctuated between both spellings many times over the years.